stakater/developer-handbook/content/kubernetes/requests-limits.md

 It won’t just starve your other pods, it can also going to escalate and consume the CPU that would otherwise be allocated for really important things, like the kubelet.
 Your node can go dark and on some platforms, it can be more than 15 minutes before your cluster self-heals.

-### 2. Burstable
+### 2. `Burstable`

 The QoS when you set Limits is higher than Requests on your pods.

-Better than `BestEffort` but if all of your pods have limits higher than your requests, and all/some of them grow simulatenously, they are overcommitting the CPU/Memory from the node.
-The issue is again all the pods are using more memory and can again commit more memory & CPU from the node, resulting in node failure or OOMKill of your containers.
+Better than `BestEffort` but if all of your pods have limits higher than your requests, and all/some of them grow simultaneously, they are over-committing the CPU/Memory from the node.
+The issue is again all the pods are using more memory and can again commit more memory & CPU from the node, resulting in node failure or `OOMKill` of your containers.
 If the upper bound of all of your pods is several times higher than the capacity of the node on which they’re running, you’ve potentially got a problem.

 ### 3. Guaranteed